maibennett/sta235/exampleSite/content/Classes/Week5/_index.en.md

 In this class we will introduce the topic of observational studies.
 What can we do when we can't run an experiment?
 What are the limitations when we can't randomize a treatment?
 How does matching compare to RCTs?

 {{% notice warning %}}
 Class was suspended due to winter storm.
-I will post videos for all topics on this class.
+You can find the videos for this class after the Code section on this page.
+{{% /notice %}}

+{{% notice tip %}}
+Review the code that is posted with this class, and try to answer the questions there!
 {{% /notice %}}

 ## Recommended readings/videos